top of page

 You can’t live soft if your inner voice is screaming “You’re behind,” “You’re a mess,” or “Why haven’t you figured it out yet?”

 Luxury is talking to yourself like someone you love.
 I personally have this terrible habit of talking to myself like an old-school Caribbean parent who wants you to do more, no matter how much you're already achieving.
+For a long time, I didn't realize how I was putting pressure on myself and giving myself anxiety by doing this.

 Affirm: “Even in this moment, I am enough.
 I am allowed to move with grace.”